tarantool/doc/doc/reference/reference_sql/sql_statements_and_clauses.rst

 For ``ALTER ...
 DROP CONSTRAINT``, it is only legal to drop a named constraint.
 (Tarantool generates the
 constraint names automatically if the user does not provide them.)
+Since version :doc:`2.4.1 </release/2.4.1>`, it is possible to drop any of the named table constraints, namely, PRIMARY KEY, UNIQUE, FOREIGN KEY, and CHECK.

-To remove a unique constraint, use use either ``ALTER ...
+To remove a unique constraint, use either ``ALTER ...
 DROP CONSTRAINT`` or :ref:`DROP INDEX <sql_drop_index>`, which will drop the constraint as well.